SimBuddy/iSpindel-Stat/README.md

 # iSpindel-Stat
 Control of heaters using iSpindel devices and heaters or standard heat pads.
+Typically for use in home brerwing.

 To make use of this project, you first need an iSpindel, and with it, a cloud account with Brew-spy.
 This is free.